How to Write the Cooper Union Essays 2024-2025

 Cooper Union Engineering Supplemental Essay Prompts

 Prompt 1: The Cooper Union is a small, highly specialized, and academically challenging school in New York City.
-Beyond these traits, what other aspects of the school excite you and how might you contribute to, and benefit from, our learning community.
-(250 words)
+Beyond these traits, what specific aspects of our community and resources excite you?
+In what ways are you inspired to contribute to and benefit from our learning community?
+(350 words)

-Prompt 3: If you were to give a 45 minute lecture on a specific topic to an audience, similar to a TED talk, what would your topic be and why?
+Prompt 3: If you were to give a 30-minute lecture on a specific topic to an audience, what would your topic be and why?
+Why does this topic interest you, and what do you want others to understand or appreciate about it?
 (250 words)

 Prompt 1

 The Cooper Union is a small, highly specialized, and academically challenging school in New York City.
-Beyond these traits, what other aspects of the school excite you and how might you contribute to, and benefit from, our learning community.
-(250 words)
+Beyond these traits, what specific aspects of our community and resources excite you?
+In what ways are you inspired to contribute to and benefit from our learning community?
+(350 words)

 If you haven’t already read our general post on “Why School?” prompts, we recommend checking it out before you get started on your response.